Breed Overview

 The result was a cat that continued to retain the key characteristics of Persians.
 Over time, more and more breeders developed the breed to refine its traits.
 As the popularity of Exotics grew, so did the involvement of certain organizations such as CFA.

-Today, these cats are prized for being beautiful and low maintenance.
-They are perfect companions for people who want to spend all their time with their cats.
+Today, these cats are prized for being beautiful and low-maintenance.
+They are perfect companions for individuals who wish to spend all their time with their cats.

 Head